MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/join-innerunique.md

-description: Learn how to use the innerunique join flavor to merge the rows of two tables. ms.reviewer: alexans ms.topic: reference ms.date: 06/18/2023
+description: Learn how to use the innerunique join flavor to merge the rows of two tables. ms.reviewer: alexans ms.topic: reference ms.date: 06/19/2023
 ---

 # innerunique join

 The `innerunique` join flavor removes duplicate keys from the left side.
 This behavior ensures that the output contains a row for every combination of unique left and right keys.

 By default, the `innerunique` join flavor is used if the `kind` parameter isn't specified.
-This default implementation is particularly useful in log/trace analysis scenarios, where you aim to correlate two events based on a shared correlation ID.
+This default implementation is useful in log/trace analysis scenarios, where you aim to correlate two events based on a shared correlation ID.
 It allows you to retrieve all instances of the phenomenon while disregarding duplicate trace records that contribute to the correlation.

 ## Syntax